TheHamester/HitIndicator/README.md

 # Changelog

+## Update 1.2
+* Added hit markers for crits/kills
+* If you do a crit, hit an entity with an arrow or disable a shield via axe it will quickly show a white X at the crosshair.
+* If you kill an entity it will quickly show a red X at the crosshair.
+* Self thrown negative potions no longer shows an indicator.

 ## Patch 1.1.3
 * Hits from potions now display an indicator
 * Arrows now show an indicator in 1.18.2